mulesoft-catalyst/flex-gateway-dev-framework/README.md

 These components are described in the *example/docker-compose.yaml* file:
 - **Rustbox**: A Docker image to compile Rust code that contains Rust, Rustup, and Cargo.
 The required Cargo libraries are already cached in this image.
 - **HTTP Bin**: Creates a local instance of the HTTP Bin service, useful to test API Proxies [HTTP Bin](https://httpbin.org/).
 The HTTP Bin service is inside the same Docker network than the Flex GW service so it's exposed under the *httpbin* domain.
 - **Flex Gateway**: A modified version of the Flex Gateway Docker image.
-This image executes an script to register against the Anypoint Platform when the container is created, and imports the Flex GW descriptor files to configure an offline API Instance and a Policy which is applied to this instance.
+This image executes a script to register with the Anypoint Platform when the container is created and imports the Flex GW descriptor files to configure an offline API Instance and a Policy that is applied to this instance.

 ## Example